 Menus are planned by a nutritionist to guarantee that nutrition and special dietary needs are met, and are delivered directly to client homes.
 Through this program, clients recieve highly nutritious meals.
 Food deliveries also provide a chance to visit and make sure everything is all right.
 Based on availibility, pet food is provided for those with cats and dogs.

 The changing face of HIV/AIDS is reflected in the population served; the majority, 93%, is from the minority community; composed of African American and Latino individuals between the ages of 25 and 60 with incomes at or below the poverty level.
 Clients also include a significant number of single mothers with dependent children.
 These children are also provided with supplemental food for weekends and emergency needs.

-In 2007, EAC’s Nutrition Education & Food Services Program was awarded the Congressional Hunger Award for helping to eliminate hunger and malnutrition for persons who are suffering from HIV/AIDS.
+In 2007, EAC Network’s Nutrition Education & Food Services Program was awarded the Congressional Hunger Award for helping to eliminate hunger and malnutrition for persons who are suffering from HIV/AIDS.